babadue/Contracts-With-Em/README.md

 Contracts With Em

-Solidity and dApp using Javascript
+A Smart Contract using Solidity and dApp using Javascript

 A Deeds Rewarding Smart Contract